ATHENS, Greece — A teenager with missing teeth stands next to a yellow phone booth, his brown eyes dull and glassy.

 Khasim is trapped in Greece.
 Two years ago, the Balkan countries to the north of Greece closed their borders, blocking the migrant route to Western Europe.
 The United Nations estimates that some 50,000 asylum-seekers and refugees remain in the country.

-Greece has the highest unemployment rate in Europe — more than 20 percent_F2.png) — and is still grappling with the fallout of the 2008 debt crisis, which left an already-stressed welfaresystem struggling to cope.
+Greece has the highest unemployment rate in Europe — more than 20 percent — and is still grappling with the fallout of the 2008 debt crisis, which left an already-stressed welfaresystem struggling to cope.